 Prior to your arrival, we will connect with you on how you can contribute to health and safety before the program even begins.
 Each family will receive information on practices and recommendations to follow in the spring newsletter.
-Parents and participants will also review and agree to the program handbook, which outlines communicable disease-related policies and practices.
+Parents and participants will also agree to the communicable disease-related policies and practices outlined in the handbook.